paulinalei/yoyo/README.md

 Using Jekyll to create a static site.

 ## Running it locally
-* Install Ruby and RubyGmes
+* Install Ruby and RubyGems
 * Verify gcc and make are on your system
     * You can do this by running the commands `gcc -v` and `make -v`
 * Use RubyGems to install bundler to take care of dependencies